 The answer, unfortunately, is yes.
 A lot of people who purchased property abroad are under the assumption that once you ‘hand the keys back’ or no longer pay your mortgage and go back to the UK that you are no longer liable, this is not the case, and cross-jurisdictional pursual tactics are on the rise, more so now than ever.
 But what are the methods and tools used by Banks to collect debts in the UK?
 It is important to understand what you are facing if you’re in this predicament, in this article, we will be looking at some of the common practices employed by lenders to collect debts in the UK.

 Out of sight, out of mind?

 Sadly, this saying doesn’t apply when it comes to foreign debt.
 Many people have been given advice that leads them to believe they can stop paying their mortgage, leave their property or hand back the keys and face no consequences.
 However, we can assure you this is not the case.
 If this is something you have done, you’re probably asking yourself what action the Bank could take against you…read on to find out.

 European Enforcement Order

 EU Law created this easy approach to collecting debt across member states.
-Many thought that a foreign debt could not be collected in the UK after Brexit but, these laws still apply to the UK.
+Many thought that lenders could not collect foreign debt in the UK after Brexit, but these laws still apply to the UK.
 They can be used by lenders in any other EU member states, including Spain and Cyprus.

-This order means that your debt will be recognised in the UK and will open the door to allow your lender to apply to courts in your home country.
-This can result in a County Court Judgement or a Statutory Demands being issued against you.
+This order means that the courts will be recognise your debt in the UK and will open the door to allow your lender to apply to courts in your home country.
+This can result in a County Court Judgement or a Statutory Demand being issued against you.